 Make a Plan with Experienced Divorce Counsel

-A knowledgeable lawyer can keep you grounded as you make plans that may affect you and your children (if there are children) for years to come.
+Any major decision in life requires careful thought and planning.
+The same is true when considering to file for Divorce.
+A knowledgeable Lawyer can keep you grounded as you make plans that may affect you and your children (if there are children) for years to come.
 Five key areas that deserve close attention — as soon as you're thinking of divorce — include:

 1. Spousal support: If you are financially dependent on your husband or wife, you may need to request spousal support either temporarily during the period leading up to divorce, long-term after the divorce, or both.
 Get ready to make a strong case for your need for support and your spouse's ability to pay.
 Gather pay stubs, home expense records and evidence of your spouse's income.
 (If the reverse is true and you expect your wife or husband to ask for support, talk to an attorney about how to protect yourself financially).